This is a compulsory setting. The processing mode must be configured before any data can be added to the mHUB engine.

 - Map five emails using Email, SecondEmail, ThirdEmail, FourthEmail, and FifthEmail.

 A prefix of First is permitted, but is not necessary.
 FirstEmail is the same as Email.
 Elements can be mapped in any order.
 For example, this is a valid data source definition:

 For further details of matching record contains multiple elements see Associations.

 trimAllData: When enabled, leading and trailing whitespace is trimmed from all input data.
 This can help reduce memory usage because all added data is stored unmodified (unless this setting is enabled).

 verifyInputColumns: All added data is parsed according to the configured input data definition.
 Processing is aborted if any data is encountered that doesn't conform to the definition.
 Disabling this setting will allow all data to be processed, whether it conforms to the definition or not.
 This option should only be used when necessary, for example when it's not possible to easily correct the data before it's added.

-abortOnSchemaError (From version 2.0.3): When enabled (or prior to version 2.0.3) an input data record that doesn't match the column layout defined, the engine will go into an aborted state.
-When disabled (default), the malformed data is simply ignored.
+abortOnSchemaError (From version 2.0.3): When enabled (or prior to version 2.0.3) if an input data record that doesn't match the column layout defined the engine will go into an aborted state.
+When disabled (default), the malformed data is simply logged and ignored.

 abortOnDataError (From version 126.96.36.199): When enabled (or prior to version 188.8.131.52) if an input data record that contains invalid utf-8 the engine will go into an aborted state.
 When disabled (default), the record containing invalid data is simply logged and ignored.